AzureAiDevs/30_days_blog_generator/content/2023-04-08-ai-accessibility/body.md

-## 🚌 Build Accessible AI for Everyone
+## 🚌 Build accessible AI for everyone

 Read [today's article]({{ canonical }}) for an overview of various AI for Accessibility projects that aim to improve the lives of people with disabilities.
 The projects range from education to employment, community, home, and low-cost assistive technology.